-Even for the last of us, grief can be too much to handle, which is why getting professional help to deal with the overwhelming feelings of loss, pain, anxiety, and others that can accompany the loss of a loved one can be very important.
+Grief is a natural part of life, however, getting professional help to deal with the feelings of loss, pain, anxiety, and others that can accompany the loss of a loved one can be helpful.

 Depending on the method employed by your mental health professional, healthy and more manageable ways of dealing with loss can be learned.